Architecture

 @dojops/api REST API (Express) + web dashboard + factory functions

-@dojops/tool-registry Tool registry + custom tool system (discovers built-in + custom tools)
+@dojops/skill-registry Skill registry + custom skill system (discovers built-in + custom skills)

 @dojops/planner TaskGraph decomposition + topological executor